LLNL/b-mpi3/README.md

 ```

 After some rearrangement we obtain the final code, which is listed below.
-We also replace separate calls by a single `send_receive` call which is optimized by the MPI system and more correct in this case.
+We also replace separate calls by a single `send_receive` call which is optimized by the MPI system and more correct in this case, also we ensure "constness" of the sent values (`cbegin/cend`)).
 There are no pointers being used in this final version.

 ```cpp